Ahmedabad: Economy

 The Ahmedabad Stock Exchange, located in the Ambavadi area of the city, was India's second-oldest stock exchange.
 It is now defunct.
 Two of the biggest pharmaceutical companies of India—Zydus Lifesciences and Torrent Pharmaceuticals—are based in the city.
 The Nirma group of industries, which runs detergent and chemical industrial units, has its corporate headquarters in the city.
 The city houses the corporate headquarters of the Adani Group, a multinational trading and infrastructure development company.
 The Sardar Sarovar Project of dams and canals has improved the supply of potable water and electricity for the city.
 The information technology industry has developed significantly in Ahmedabad, with companies such as Tata Consultancy Services opening offices in the city.
 A NASSCOM survey in 2002 on the "Super Nine Indian Destinations" for IT-enabled services ranked Ahmedabad fifth among the top nine most competitive cities in the country.
 The city's educational and industrial institutions have attracted students and young skilled workers from the rest of India.
-Ahmedabad houses other major Indian corporates such as Cadila Healthcare, Rasna, Wagh Bakri, Cadila Pharmaceuticals, and Intas Biopharmaceuticals.
+Ahmedabad houses other major Indian corporates such as Zydus Lifesciences, Rasna, Wagh Bakri, Cadila Pharmaceuticals, and Intas Pharmaceuticals.
 Ahmedabad is the second largest cotton textile centre in India after Mumbai and the largest in Gujarat.
 Many cotton manufacturing units operate in and around Ahmedabad.
 Textiles are one of the major industries of the city.
 Gujarat Industrial Development Corporation has acquired land in Sanand taluka of Ahmedabad to set up three new industrial estates.